dunarel/dunphd-thesis/README.md

 We also include one or more __Supplementary__ projects for each chapter, those used to _develop_ the current solution and to run simulations.
 Some of them may be used independently for similar purposes, as they have their own build system.
 Do not expect those to run "out of the box", as they are taken out of their original context.
+Especially some are ment to run on a cluster.

 ## Chapter III